• Skip to main content

 Hashable will exchange cards and follow new contacts like Addieu, but Hashable will also track your connections and automatically build out your personal network over time.
 It’s my personal favorite.
 Every time you meet someone you want to “connect” with, you just select what type of meeting it is (#lunch, #justmet, #beers, etc.) and type in either their name, Twitter handle or email address.

 Hashable will even check you in on Foursquare or post a tweet about your meeting if you want.
 As a result, you get a next-generation address book that not only organizes contact info but the engagement and strength of that relationship.
-Plus fewer business cards mean less data entry work for you, and it even saves some trees.
+Plus fewer business cards means less data entry work for you, and it even saves some trees.

-So there you have it, 6 ways to get all your SXSW Austin contacts organized so they can grow.
+So there you have it, 6 ways to get all your SXSW Austin contacts organized, so they can grow.
 Hope you found this blog post useful.
 Let’s grab some drinks next year at SXSWi!

-How to organize your new SXSW Austin connections and create a solid foundation to enable these valuable relationships to grow. #SXSW #SXSWi #SXSWfestival #Connections #Networking
+How to organize your new SXSW Austin connections and create a solid foundation to enable these valuable relationships to grow. #SXSW #SXSWi #SXSWfestival #Connections #Networking Share on XRelated Articles:

-• How To Not Be A Douchebag At Tradeshows and Conferences Like SXSW
+- How To Not Be A Douchebag At Trade Shows and Conferences Like SXSW

-• Can the Toxic Avenger Cure SXSW Panel Boredom?
+- Can the Toxic Avenger Cure SXSW Panel Boredom?

-• How To Remove Remove LinkedIn Contacts
+- How To Remove LinkedIn Contacts

-• Sessions You Shouldn’t Miss at SXSW Interactive
+- Sessions You Shouldn’t Miss at SXSW Interactive

 Leave a Reply